 - Having a high tolerance for poor treatment from others, including gas lighting and other psychological abuse; physical, sexual, and/or emotional abuse

-- In women, looking at other women as competition and threats to resources (partners, work (clients/jobs), love, respect, acceptance)
+- Looking at others as competition and threats to resources (partners, work (clients/jobs), love, respect, acceptance)

 - Being overly rigid, “fragile,” and having an extreme lack of resilience (inability to be wrong or make mistakes; perfectionism)

-People who have experienced and suffer from Cultural Relational Trauma:
+People who have experienced and suffer from Collective Relational Trauma: